ginatrapani/isosceles/puphpet/puppet/modules/apache/README.md

 #####`logroot`

 Changes the directory where Apache log files for the virtual host are placed.
-Defaults to '/var/log/httpd' on RedHat, '/var/log/apache2' on Debian, and '/var/log/apache22' on FreeBSD.
+Defaults to '/var/log/httpd' on RedHat, '/var/log/apache2' on Debian, '/var/log/apache22' on FreeBSD, and '/var/log/apache2' on Gentoo.

 #####`logroot_mode`

-Overrides the mode the logroot directory is set to.
+Overrides the mode the default logroot directory is set to ($::apache::logroot).
 Defaults to undef.
 Do NOT give people write access to the directory the logs are stored in without being aware of the consequences; see http://httpd.apache.org/docs/2.4/logs.html#security for details.

 #####`manage_group`

-Setting this to 'false' will stop the group resource from being created.
+Setting this to 'false' stops the group resource from being created.
 This is for when you have a group, created from another Puppet module, you want to use to run Apache.
 Without this parameter, attempting to use a previously established group would result in a duplicate resource error.

 #####`manage_user`

-Setting this to 'false' will stop the user resource from being created.
+Setting this to 'false' stops the user resource from being created.
 This is for instances when you have a user, created from another Puppet module, you want to use to run Apache.
 Without this parameter, attempting to use a previously established user would result in a duplicate resource error.

 #####`mod_dir`

 Changes the location of the configuration directory your Apache modules configuration files are placed in.
-Defaults to '/etc/httpd/conf.d' for RedHat, '/etc/apache2/mods-available' for Debian, and '/usr/local/etc/apache22/Modules' for FreeBSD.
+Defaults to '/etc/httpd/conf.d' for RedHat, '/etc/apache2/mods-available' for Debian, '/usr/local/etc/apache22/Modules' for FreeBSD, and '/etc/apache2/modules.d' on Gentoo.

 #####`mpm_module`

 Determines which MPM is loaded and configured for the HTTPD process.
 Valid values are 'event', 'itk', 'peruser', 'prefork', 'worker', or 'false'.
-Defaults to 'prefork' on RedHat and FreeBSD, and 'worker' on Debian.
+Defaults to 'prefork' on RedHat, FreeBSD and Gentoo, and 'worker' on Debian.
 Must be set to 'false' to explicitly declare the following classes with custom parameters:

 * `apache::mod::event`
 * `apache::mod::itk`
 * `apache::mod::peruser`
 * `apache::mod::prefork`
 * `apache::mod::worker`

 *Note:* Switching between different MPMs on FreeBSD is possible but quite difficult.
 Before changing `$mpm_module` you must uninstall all packages that depend on your currently-installed Apache.

 #####`package_ensure`